urjamehta21/D24IT154_IT264_Lab-1/README.md

 A JavaScript project to dynamically manage a movie collection.
 This lab demonstrates key JavaScript concepts, including variables, functions, arrays, objects, and ES6+ features.

 Features
-Add movies to the collection.
+- Add new movies to the collection
-Filter movies based on genre or release year.
+- Filter movies by genre or release year
-Identify the highest-rated movie.
+- Find the highest-rated movie
-Display a list of all movie titles.
+- List all movie titles
-Show detailed logs of movies using template literals.
+- Display detailed movie logs with template literals

 How to Run
 Clone the repository to your machine.